rsdoiel/antenna/archives/2025/north_america_2025.01.md

 ---

-## Wildfires continue burning in Los Angeles as death toll rises to 10
+## Wildfires still burning in Los Angeles; death toll rises to 11

 date: 2025-01-10, from: VOA News USA

-Firefighters in Los Angeles battled flames for a fourth straight day Friday, trying to get the upper hand on wildfires that have destroyed thousands of homes and killed at least 10 people.
+Firefighters in Los Angeles battled flames for a fourth straight day on Friday, trying to get the upper hand on wildfires that have destroyed thousands of homes and killed at least 11 people.

-Officials have warned the death toll, updated late Thursday, could increase once the multiple fires have been brought under control and workers can comb through the ruins.
+Officials have warned that the death toll, updated late Thursday, could increase once the multiple fires have been brought under control and workers can comb through the ruins.

-Firefighting operations continued overnight into Friday morning, with water-dropping helicopters taking advantage of a temporary lull in winds.
+Firefighting operations continued overnight into Friday morning, with water-dropping helicopters taking advantage of a temporary lull in the winds.

-The White House says President Joe Biden was to convene key officials Friday to discuss the federal government’s response to the wildfires.
+President Joe Biden convened key officials Friday to discuss the federal government's response to the wildfires.

+"We have an awful lot of experience with this stuff, unfortunately," Biden later told reporters Friday.
+"Climate change has been real.
+It's been real for the last four years of our administration.
+We've seen devastating impacts."

 As of Friday morning, the largest blaze, the Palisades fire, was only 8% contained, according to the California Department of Forestry and Fire Protection.
 It has burned through more than 8,000 hectares of land.

-Meanwhile, the second-largest blaze, the Eaton fire, was 3% contained, according to the California Department of Forestry and Fire Protection.
-That one has burned through 5,000 hectares of land.
+The second-largest blaze, the Eaton fire, was 3% contained, according to the department.
+That one has burned through nearly 6,000 hectares of land.

 The Palisades and Eaton fires already rank as the most destructive in Los Angeles history.
-Together, they have burned through about 85 square kilometers of land, and destroyed or damaged about 10,000 structures.
+Together, they have burned through about 85 square kilometers of land and destroyed or damaged about 10,000 structures.

-"It looks like an atomic bomb dropped in these areas," Los Angeles County Sheriff Robert Luna said at a press conference late on Thursday.
+"It looks like an atomic bomb dropped in these areas," Los Angeles County Sheriff Robert Luna said at a Thursday news conference.

+Deanne Criswell, FEMA administrator, told reporters at the White House via video call from California that winds were forecast to pick up again after a pause Friday.

+Biden told reporters Friday that his administration was coordinating with the incoming Trump administration.

+President-elect Donald Trump has faulted Biden and California Governor Gavin Newsom for the crisis.
+"He is the blame for this," Trump wrote about Newsom on Truth Social.

+Trump claimed California's water policies are to blame for the fires, but the Los Angeles area is experiencing extremely dry conditions and fierce Santa Ana winds.

+Trump demanded that Newsom "open up the water main" in Northern California to send water south, but there is no such central water valve in the state.
+Local officials have said the overall water supply is not the problem; rather, it's that power was shut off to pumps around the fires.

+At a news briefing Friday afternoon, White House press secretary Karine Jean-Pierre rebuked criticism of the emergency response to the fires.

+"It is on all of us to show these people, to show folks in California some compassion, as they are reckoning with an unimaginable disaster," she said.